-The S-Network Durable Dividend Indexes are designed to serve as fair, impartial and transparent measures of the performance of large cap equities with above average dividend yields.
+The S-Network Durable Dividend Indexes are designed to serve as fair, impartial and transparent measures of the performance of equities with above average dividend yields.
 There are currently three indexes in the S-Network Durable Dividend Index family:

 The S-Network Durable Dividend Indexes embody certain key characteristics that distinguish them from other indexes that attempt to provide exposure to stocks with high dividend yields, including the following: